-Teachers, trainers and other education personnel are generally considered the single most influential variable in an education system for achieving learning outcomes.1 The achievement of SDG 4 and the transformation of education will depend heavily on teachers and education personnel2that are empowered, adequately recruited, well-trained, professionally qualified, motivated and supported within well-resourced, efficient and effectively governed systems.3 The challenge of Action Track 3 of the Transforming Education Summit is to seek commitments and action to create such an education workforce in a manner that is sustainable and achievable.
+Teachers, trainers and other education personnel are generally considered the single most influential variable in an education system for achieving learning outcomes.1 The achievement of SDG 4 and the transformation of education will depend heavily on teachers and education personnel2 that are empowered, adequately recruited, well-trained, professionally qualified, motivated and supported within well-resourced, efficient and effectively governed systems.3 The challenge of Action Track 3 of the Transforming Education Summit is to seek commitments and action to create such an education workforce in a manner that is sustainable and achievable.

-Currently, teachers and education personnel are confronted by four major challenges: teacher shortages; difficulties in assuring the qualifications and professional development needs of teaching personnel; low status and working conditions, and lack of capacity to develop teacher leadership, autonomy and innovation.
+Currently, education systems are confronted by four major challenges related to the education workforce: personnel shortages; difficulties in ensuring adequate qualifications, skills and professional development needs of teaching personnel; low status and working conditions, and lack of opportunities to develop teacher leadership, autonomy, and innovation.

 In 2016, it was estimated that 69 million teachers were needed globally to meet SDG 44.
-Without enough teachers, classrooms are overcrowded, teachers are overworked and demotivated, and the quality of teaching is inadequate to enable all learners, especially the most vulnerable, to achieve learning outcomes.
-While this number has decreased as we approach the target year, it is estimated that sub-Saharan Africa will still need 15 million teachers.5 Inequitable deployment and distribution of teachers is also a major challenge that impacts shortages in rural and hard-to-reach locations.
+Without enough teachers, classrooms are overcrowded, teachers are overworked and demotivated, and the quality of teaching is inadequate to enable all learners, especially the most vulnerable, to achieve desired learning outcomes.
+While this number has decreased as we approach the target year, it is estimated that Sub-Saharan Africa will still need 15 million teachers.5 Inequitable deployment and distribution of teachers is also a major challenge that impacts shortages in rural and hard-to-reach locations.